TodePond/DreamTode/README.md

 ```

 ## Arguments
-You don't need to write commas or brackets when you call a function.
+You don't need to write brackets when you call a function.
 ```
-print add 3 2
+print add 3, 2
 ```
-However, you can still use brackets and stuff to help make your code clearer for the user and the parser.<br>
+However, you can still use brackets to help make your code clearer for the user and the parser.<br>
-Parentheses show that tokens are grouped together.<br>
-Commas show that tokens are an array (in this case, an array of args).<br>
 I think I would write that expression like this:
 ```
 print add(3, 2)
 ```

-In this case, the commas show that `3` and `2` are in an array together.
-It shows that `2` is not being applied to `3` as an argument, like `3(2)`.
-In this case, the compiler knows this anyway.